Streaming with HLS

 Daily does not store HLS output

 Output is stored in one of your AWS S3 buckets.
-This allows you to have more control over your data and its storage.
+This allows you to have more control over your data and its storage and access.

 Daily supports 4 bitrates out-of-the-box